 The kilns used in the current process (to heat the clay and limestone) need to reach incredibly high temperatures.
 Historically, these temperatures have been reached by using the heat from burning fossil fuels (accounting for 30% of the carbon dioxide emissions from the cement manufacturing process).
 If the kilns were instead heated using a green electricity source, for example a concentrated solar power plant, this would obviously instantly remove much of the CO2 produced in the process.

 Currently under EU standards there are 170 different types of concrete mix used in the construction industry.
 This poses a problem for builders, who simply do not know the strength of the different types, so in order to ‘make sure’ the construction is strong enough, excess concrete is used.
 If there were only say 10 types of concrete, then builders could better get to know the characteristics of each one, and they would be able to predict accurately how much of that particular type to use, thereby using less in the overall construction process.

 The Future of Concrete

-China currently use about half of the world’s supply of cement, and this demand is expected to rise by an additional 700,000 tonnes over the next 5 years.
+China currently use about half of the world’s supply of cement, and this demand is expected to rise.
 If current production techniques are used, an equivalent 700,000 tonnes of CO2 will enter the atmosphere.

 This is just China though; hopefully in the next couple of years the worlds economies will be able to put the current financial situation behind them, and begin a new phase of growth.
 As a result, global demand for concrete is only going to rise, therefore we really need to come up with a way to lessen the impact of the concrete industry on the environment, potentially using one of the methods detailed above.